openshift/federation-dev/federated-pacman/README.md

 haproxy-lb   LoadBalancer   172.31.161.224   ae294119d6d0d11e9b8b10e1ce99fb1b-1020848795.us-east-1.elb.amazonaws.com   80:31587/TCP   86m
 ~~~

-Provide the load balancer external IP to a the DNS zone to allow for routing.
+The next step is to provide the load balancer `EXTERNAL-IP` to a the DNS zone to allow for routing.

 NOTE: The A record will point to the publicly accessible address for the *pacman* application.